 Warehouse management system

 In logistics, everything starts in a warehouse.
 This stage covers a variety of operations, from inventory to storage, and most of them could be fully or partially automated.
 Actually, many modern logistics companies already use some kind of warehouse management software (WMS) because it’s just impossible to control such a huge number of processes without any technological support.
 Hence, it’s the level of adopted innovations that usually makes the biggest difference and creates a competitive advantage for a particular enterprise.
+What is an inventory management system?

 Depending on your business needs and requirements, you can either develop a standalone WMS or build an enterprise resource planning (ERP) software with the warehouse management system embedded into it.
 But no matter what option fits you best, you’ll probably want to include the following basic features in your custom solution: